Cornerd/insight-journal/docs/prd-down.md

    * **NFR9: Token Optimization:** The application should minimize OpenAI API token usage through intelligent caching and content change detection to reduce costs.
    * **NFR10: Real-time State Management:** The application should provide real-time feedback on AI analysis status with proper loading states and progress indicators.
    * **NFR11: Data Persistence:** AI analysis results should be automatically saved and persist across browser sessions without user intervention.
-   * **NFR12: Authentication Security:** OAuth authentication should use secure token handling with deterministic UUID generation for consistent user identification across sessions.
-   * **NFR13: Data Migration Safety:** Data migration processes should include conflict detection, duplicate prevention, and rollback capabilities to ensure data integrity.
-   * **NFR14: Cloud Storage Performance:** Cloud storage operations should be optimized with proper indexing, caching, and connection pooling for responsive user experience.
-   * **NFR15: Cross-Device Compatibility:** The application should maintain data consistency and synchronization across multiple devices when users are authenticated.
-   * **NFR16: Migration Tracking:** The system should maintain detailed logs of data migration operations for debugging and user transparency.

    ---